 It’s officially scary season, and if you’re looking for a serious fright factor, these haunted houses and haunted hayrides in NJ won’t disappoint.
 From farms that turn to terror at night to the eerie remains of an actual asylum, the creepy and downright scary exist in all corners of the state.
 Ready to feel the chills and thrills of a spine-tingling encounter?
 Scroll down for the most terrifying experiences this season.
-(Warning: Haunted hayrides and houses are nightmarishly scary and have mature themes, so best to leave younger kids at home when you visit).
+(Warning: Haunted houses in NJ and houses are nightmarishly scary and have mature themes, so best to leave younger kids at home when you visit).
+For tamer things to do, check out these less scary places to celebrate Halloween in NJ. (feature photo credit: @hauntedhangover)

-Here are 11 haunted hayrides and haunted attractions in NJ to visit this October
+Here are 21 haunted houses and hayrides in NJ to visit this October

 Field of Terror